Telemundo Logo

 Telemundo Logo 2012

-Comcast purchased a controlling stake in shares from NBC.
-The channel’s identity underwent a significant rebranding, concluding the theme of “a window to the world.”
+Comcast purchased a controlling stake in NBC’s shares.
+The channel’s identity underwent a significant rebrand, culminating in the theme “a window to the world.”
 Two intersecting red halves form the letter T of the new emblem.
 The color emphasizes the temperament of Latino viewers.
 The two parts indicate a dual mentality.
-On the one hand, the channel’s audience in the USA has Latin roots, and on the other, it possesses American thinking.
-Telemundo understands this feature well and is able to provide content that touches the interests of such viewers.
+On the one hand, the channel’s audience in the USA has Latin roots, and on the other hand, it has American thinking.
+Telemundo understands this feature well and can provide content that appeals to such viewers.

 The logo’s concept was presented by the design agency Loyalkaspar.